bordeux/smart-domofon/README.md

 ### When this project will be finished?
 > Witam, chyba nigdy

 I think never.
-It is hobby project.
-If i will finish it, i will be happy :)
+It is hobby project :)

 ## Documentation
-I will share here what i know
+I'll share my learnings here.

 ### General
 * L+ is analog, 0-11V
 * L- is GND
+* digital domofon - it is only the name.
+It is still analog in practice.

 ### IDLE
 In IDLE mode, L+ is 0 state